hflong240/CatLlamaCpp/README.md

 disk-read thread pool.
 The design is inspired by SSD expert-streaming engines (three-tier expert cache, routing-driven residency) adapted to ggml's single-3D-expert-tensor layout.

-This coexists with the fork's existing `-fit` device-memory fitting (which spills whole layers to system RAM); the two spill mechanisms are independent and can be combined.
+This is separate from the fork's `-fit` device-memory fitting (which spills whole layers to system RAM).
+Both decide where the expert weights live, but by opposite strategies - `-fit` pre-plans a static layer split up front, while streaming pins all experts to CPU and fills VRAM dynamically at runtime - so they should not run together.
+Use `-fit off` with streaming (see the note under Usage).

 ### What's new